Department of Psychology at Illinois State University

 All students receive feedback on degree progress.
-In order to facilitate this, students will submit a completed progress report (MS Word or PDF) to the Sequence Coordinator that is due August 31.
+In order to facilitate this feedback, students will submit a completed progress report (MS Word or PDF) to the Sequence Coordinator that is due by August 31.
 Students will receive a written evaluation of their progress.

 Students interested in aging are encouraged to pursue the Graduate Certificate in Social Aspects of Aging in conjunction with the master's degree in Developmental Psychology.
 This multidisciplinary sequence is designed to offer graduate students in Developmental Psychology additional academically and professionally oriented experiences in gerontology.

 Students interested in women and gender are encouraged to pursue the Graduate Certificate in Women's and Gender Studies.
 This interdisciplinary certificate is designed to offer students in Developmental Psychology additional academic exposure to feminist theories and methods.